Learning how to use Library resources, such as books, journal articles, and databases, is a key part of your academic development.

-Websites can be highly useful and relevant sources of information.
-However, you do need to evaluate them carefully and critically to be sure that the information is high quality.
-While books are checked by publishers and editors and journal articles are reviewed by academic experts, it is much easier to produce online content without going through editors or reviewers.
+Websites can be useful sources of relevant information, but you must critically evaluate them.
+While books are checked by publishers and editors and journal articles are reviewed by academic experts, online content can easily be produced and disseminated without these checks.
 Here are some useful starting points to evaluate a website:

 For more guidance, see our Evaluating sources guide.